Its-anand/Pure-Health/README.md

-Here is a possible readme for your project:

 # Pure-Health E-commerce Website

 This is a simple e-commerce website that allows users to browse, search and buy products online and even refund.
 It is built with HTML, CSS, JavaScript, PHP and Razorpay payment gateway.